cdr30/RapidMoc/README.md

 outdir = path to output directory where data/plots are saved [string]
 ```

 Note that it is possible to specify a range of indices in the y-direction.
 If `j1 != j2`, then data is extracted over a range of j-indices and then averaged to create a single zonal section.
-This allows data to be specified in a way that allows temperature and salinity to be averaged onto the velocity section in a way that respects the staggering of the original model grid.
+This allows temperature and salinity to be averaged onto the velocity section in a way that respects the staggering of the original model grid.

 ## Example plots
 ![basinwide_transport_profile.png](example_plots/basinwide_transport_profile.png)